Rihanna Accuses Jennifer Lopez Of Being ‘So Desperate For Attention’ & Orchestrating Drake ‘Media Scam,’ Source Claims

 Rihanna has not confirmed the report, though she certainly hasn’t been shy when it comes to making her feelings about Drake known on social media ever since he appeared to move on from their romance with Lopez last month.

-Refinery29 confirmed in December that Rihanna opted to click the unfollow button for Lopez on Instagram after JLo uploaded a sweet photo of herself lying in Drake’s lap as the rumoured couple donned matching robes, while Rihanna then allegedly left a pretty scathing comment about the rapper on the social media site just weeks later.
+Refinery29 confirmed in December that Rihanna opted to click the unfollow button for Lopez on Instagram after JLo uploaded a sweet photo of herself lying in Drake’s lap as the rumored couple donned matching robes, while Rihanna then allegedly left a pretty scathing comment about the rapper on the social media site just weeks later.

 According to AllHipHop.com, Rihanna replied to a post from a friend that read “Your #MCM be knocking over girls in the VIP to stand next to rappers” with what many Rihanna fans alleged to be a diss at Drake and his love of athletes, supposedly replying to the post “and athletes” with a crying emoji.

-In Touchy Weekly also recently reported that Rihanna was “very hurt” by Drake and Jennifer supposedly dating, authentically or for publicity, as she and the “Ain’t Your Mama” used to be such good friends.
+In Touchy Weekly also recently reported that Rihanna was “very hurt” by Drake and Jennifer supposedly dating, authentically or for publicity, as she and the “Ain’t Your Mama” singer used to be such good friends.

-The site’s Rihanna insider event went on to allege that the singer slammed Lopez as “desperate” and a “traitor” for appearing to date Drake just weeks after she and the rapper split in October.
+The site’s Rihanna insider even went on to allege that the singer slammed Lopez as “desperate” and a “traitor” for appearing to date Drake just weeks after she and the rapper split in October.

 But while Rihanna has not confirmed her apparent numerous disses aimed at Drake and Jennifer, this also isn’t the first time Jennifer and Drake dating has been accused of being a carefully planned publicity stunt.